31/12/15 00:00

 Although I had the leg muscle pain all the time and I didn't look nice when I was walking, I was happy.
 Being able to move with my own legs - what a wonderful thing.

-20090217Kalkbrennerphotograph/special thanks: Central Nagoya Symphony Orchestra
+photograph/special thanks: Central Nagoya Symphony Orchestra

 F.Kalkbrenner Piano Concerto No.4 in A-flat major Op.127, Japan premiere